netcoin-ntc/.github/README.md

 ## License

-NetCoin is open-source software.
+Netcoin is open-source software.
 See individual repositories for licensing details.

 ---